HCLM: Healthcare Leadership & Management

 This course explores corporate communication as a strategic area of healthcare management.
 The effectiveness of corporate communication is largely determined by the development of an optimal balance between a coordinated, centralized perspective and a network of flexible, decentralized operations.
 This balance is vital for keeping communication programs and activities consistent across the continuum of care and aligning them with desired patient outcomes.
 Topics include inter-professional collaboration to improve the patient experience and overall quality of care, managing hospital reputation using effective communication strategies and social media tools, provider-patient communication and hospital ratings, communication with stakeholders, and identifying resilience strategies for disruption management.

-This course is the culminating experience for students seeking to earn the MBA in Healthcare Leadership.
-It is the second in a two-course sequence which provides students an opportunity to integrate knowledge and competency development in leadership, decision making, planning, and managerial skills through the development of a comprehensive strategic plan.
-The strategic plan will be based on students’ (1) learning throughout the program; (2) application experiences; (3) integration of critical leadership prerogatives and management tools; (4) assessment of the healthcare organization in the broader economic and policy environment; (5) analysis of the value of the organization’s resources as compared to the competition; (6) identification of alternatives that hold the potential for solving the strategic problem facing the organization; and (7) the selection of the alternative that will best leverage the healthcare organization’s core competencies to ensure sustainability.
+This course is the culminating experience for students in the MBA in Healthcare Leadership program.
+It provides students with an opportunity to integrate knowledge and competency development in leadership, decision-making, planning, and managerial skills through the development of a comprehensive strategic plan.
+The strategic plan will be based on students' (1) learning throughout the program; (2) application experiences; (3) integration of critical leadership prerogatives and management tools; (4) assessment of the healthcare organization in the broader economic and policy environment; (5) analysis of the organization's resources and competitive positioning; (6) identification of strategic opportunities that leverage organizational strengths alongside challenges that require resolution; (7) evaluation of strategic alternatives capable of advancing the organization's mission, expanding its impact, or securing its long-term position; and (8) construction of an actionable, implementable strategic plan that translates analysis and judgment into concrete goals, priorities, resource commitments, and accountability structures capable of moving the organization from where it is to where it needs to be.
+By requiring students to integrate a broad range of concepts from their MBA in Healthcare Leadership studies, this course highlights the continuity of the program's curricular themes and creates an authentic bridge between graduate study and strategic leadership practice.
 Prerequisite (must complete before registering): HCLM-7010 (Evidence-based Decision Making)

 Registration for this class must be approved by the student’s mentor.